 What Is Alabama’s Move Over Law?

 Alabama’s Move Over Act is something all drivers in the state should understand before hitting the road.
 Alabama Code Section 32-5A-58.2 establishes the Act, which requires all motorists to move over one or more lanes whenever possible for stopped law enforcement vehicles.
 Drivers must move over for other stopped vehicles as well.
 Failure to obey the state’s Move Over Act could result in fines and penalties – or worse repercussions if you strike a parked vehicle or person.
-Here’s what you need to know to stay within the confines of the law.
+Here’s what our Birmingham personal injury attorneys want you to know to stay within the confines of the law.

 Provisions of the Move Over Act